 The Working Group reviewed the DIF 028 ‘Getting Unregistered Consumers Registered By A Supplier’ RFI responses to question 2 on the number of unregistered consumers known to be using electricity but are untraded on the DNOs network for 2013 and compared it with the results for 2014 to see if there were any changes in the number of unregistered consumers being reported across the network.
 The Working Group considered that the numbers being reported may not be accurate due to the lack of commonality in the recording of unregistered consumers by each DNO but noted that although one DNO had predominantly reported unregistered consumers in 2013, other network areas were now reporting a greater percentage of the total number of cases.

-Are you able to split the volumes of such unregistered sites by the different scenarios in the table at Attachment 1 to this RFI?
+Question 1 Part 2: Are you able to split the volumes of such unregistered sites by the different scenarios in the table at Attachment 1 to this RFI?

 The Working Group discussed the difficulty of identifying an unregistered consumer and the scenarios which caused their existence.
 Due to DNOs internally reporting under different categories the majority of respondents were unable to provide numbers for the ten scenario’s set out as per Attachment 7.
 The Working Group considered the number of MPANs identified by DNOs against the scenarios set out by the Working Group and those DNOs who reported under their own categories in the charts below.